 8 – LGBTQ+

-Great strides have been made in terms of LGBTQ+ rights.
+The rights of LGBTQ+ has been a long standing issue in US and around the world.
 Members of the LGBTQ+ community are still frequent victims of discrimination, harassment, and violence.
-They are often unable to enjoy fair access to the same educational, healthcare, economic, political, and other opportunities.
+They are often unable to access to the same educational, healthcare, economic, political and other opportunities.

 How to Support Social Justice Causes Meaningfully